Moneybox Review – Is it the best investment app?

 ISA, Lifetime ISA and general investment account investors are offered a choice of three portfolios from Moneybox, made up from a mix of low-cost tracker funds.

 There is a cautious, balanced and adventurous portfolio that you can choose based on your attitude to risk and return.
-The portfolios use five tracker funds, the Fidelity Index World Fund, iShares Global Property Equity, iShares Overseas Corporate Bond, iShares Overseas Government Bond and Legal and General Cash Trust.
+The portfolios use five tracker funds, the Fidelity Index World Fund, iShares Global Property Equity, iShares Overseas Corporate Bond Index, iShares Overseas Government Bond Index and Legal and General Cash Trust.
 The allocation to each of these funds is set depending on whether you choose the cautious, balanced or adventurous portfolio and you can also alter it yourself.

 Investors can choose to have their roundups invested in a socially responsible option as well through the Old Mutual World ESG Index fund, exclusively available in the UK for Moneybox users.
 The fund tracks the MSCI World ESG Leaders Index and holds shares in global companies which are selected based on MSCI’s environmental, social and governance approach.